-- Ensures that internal standardisation of marks across assessors and teaching groups takes place as required and to sequence - Supports staff not familiar with the mark scheme (e.g. NQTs, supply staff etc.) - Ensures accurate internal standardisation for example by - o obtaining reference materials at an early stage in the course - holding a preliminary trial marking session prior to marking - carrying out further trial marking at appropriate points during the marking period - after most marking has been completed, holds a further meeting to make final adjustments - making final adjustments to marks prior to submission retaining work and evidence of standardisation - Retains evidence that internal standardisation has been carried out
+- Ensures that internal standardisation of marks across assessors and teaching groups takes place as required and to sequence - Supports staff not familiar with the mark scheme (e.g. NQTs, supply staff etc.) - Ensures accurate internal standardisation for example by - obtaining reference materials at an early stage in the course - carrying out trial marking if appropriate during the marking period - supervises internal moderation and reviews where appropriate - retaining work and evidence of standardisation

-- Indicates on work (or cover sheet) the date of marking - Marks to common standards - Keeps candidates work secure until after the closing date for review of results for the series concerned or until any appeal, malpractice or other results enquiry has been completed, whichever is later
+- Indicates on work (or cover sheet) the date of marking - Marks to common standards - Provides the moderation sample to the exams officer to the internal deadline - Keep candidates work secure until after the closing date for review of results for the series concerned or until any appeal, malpractice or other results enquiry has been completed, whichever is later